-At the chapter level, our club is focused on education and outreach.
+At the chapter level, our club is focused on education and outreach to gain new pledges.
 One for the World partners with the research organization GiveWell to identify the charities that save or improve the most lives for every dollar donated.
 We hold sessions such as Giving Games and Giving Lunches to educate about how not all giving is equal and what exactly makes a charity impactful.
 We then focus on outreach through our Student Ambassador program, encouraging students to pledge 1% of their future income to the most effective charities at ending extreme poverty.

 In addition to the above, we also work on a variety of side projects.
 This includes the in-development chapter website that can be used for Penn as well as the seventy plus other One for the World chapters, the bonus round campaign with HQ that gathers the bonus round information of top financial firms to facilitate better donor outreach, and the alumni project that builds a network and community of past OFTW leaders and current donors.

 We are a part of the Effective Altruism movement, which is a group of people using evidence and reasoning to determine how we can do the most good.
 One for the World is specifically focused on ending extreme poverty because it is a pressing and addressable concern: every day, 14,000 children under the age of 5 die from preventable, poverty-related causes.
 The larger movement encompasses many other ideas, including animal welfare as well as addressing potential existential or catastrophic risks.